 Determining the Value of Your Case

-When filing a mold lawsuit, the amount of damages you are owed need to be determined.
+When filing a mold lawsuit, the number of damages you are owed needs to be determined.
 In a premises liability claim, this will largely depend on the degree of medical treatment you need as a result of exposure.
 Your medical bills will be the most concrete measure of how much your case is worth.

 Less tangible factors may also be included, such as pain and suffering, diminished quality of life, and (in rare cases) punitive damages.
 These are fairly subjective, and as such, the amount you recover for mold-related injuries will largely depend on the quality of your attorney.